bzed/bzed-dehydrated/REFERENCE.md

 ### dehydrated::certificate

-Triggers key and csr generation and installs the certificate
+Triggers key and csr generation and requests the certificate via the host configured in $dehydrated_host.
+This is the main defined type to use if you want to have a certificate.
+Together with the defaults in the dehydrated class you should have everything to make requesting certificates possible.
+Especially the dehydrated::certificate::* types do not have a public API and can change without warning.
+Don't rely on them.
+Dehydrated::Certificate[$dn] is also what you want to use to subscribe to if you want to restart services after certificates have been installed/updated.

 #### Examples